HidekiNatsumi/NumberGuess/README.md

 # NumberGuess

-a small JavaScript project (mini-game)
-With the help of Jonas Schmedtmann course
+a small JavaScript project (mini-game) with the help of Jonas Schmedtmann course

 Explanation